 I tend to travel with a dummy wallet, in which I keep small bills for day to day shenanigans and another proper wallet which rarely leaves my accommodation.
 I simply top up the dummy wallet as I go, this is also a fairly helpful tip for budget backpacking!

-There are a ton of travel security products out there which are absolutely god-damn useless.
+When it comes to how to hide money when traveling there are a ton of travel security products out there which are absolutely god-damn useless.
 Travel money belts and security neck pouches are useful for keeping your passport and money together in airports but are NOT a good idea if you are travelling through a country like Venezuela, Mexico,or South Africa.

 Travel money belts are a step up from carrying all your money in a wallet as it’s not as easy to pickpocket a travel money belt.
 Unfortunately, travel money belts are super obvious to the trained eye which means that if a thief tries for a proper mugging, your hidden money will not remain hidden for long.